Have you ever wondered if millionaires have a different mindset? If so, can those of us who are not millionaires (yet) develop the same?

 Investments, mutual funds, bonds, Roth IRA, 401K, stocks, CDs, property tax breaks… there’s always something more to learn.
 This is a great “problem” to have because it means your money is growing and you have to figure out where it can go to grow even faster.

 Personal finance books are also a great way to invest in yourself by learning more.
-One of my all time favorites is The Millionaire Next Door: The Surprising Secrets of America’s Wealthy, which completely changed my mindset about what it takes to become a millionaire.
+One of my all time favorites is The Millionaire Next Door, which completely changed my mindset about who millionaires are and how they think.

 3- Spend wisely, save daily

 If your income is fixed, then the only way to see more of it is to spend less of it.
 Those with the millionaire mindset understand that it all comes down to a mathematical equation at the end of the day.
-They are constantly thinking, How can I spend wisely so that I can save daily?
+They are constantly thinking, How can I spend wisely in order to save daily?

 Spending less is not as hard as you think.
-If you pay $60 for a cable package, trade that for a $20-30 streaming package such as Sling TV and continue to watch TV for half the price!
-If you want to eat out, take advantage of things like “free kids meal with an adult meal” nights and skip the sodas.
+If you pay $60 for a cable TV package, you can trade that for a $20-30 streaming package such as Sling TV and continue to watch TV for half the price!
+If you want to eat out, you can save by taking advantage of things like “free kids meal with an adult meal” nights and skipping the sodas.

 You will see more of your income if you find ways to protect it, no matter how small they may seem!
 Saving more gives you financial options and the ability to avoid loans and interest fees.
 The millionaire mindset means always thinking about ways to make money grow and work for you!